bacpack-system/bacpack-system.github.io/docs/index.md

 # Introduction

 This is a documentation for BacPack System stack of BringAuto s.r.o.

-## Overview

-The BacPack system is created to build and manage dependencies of CMake based projects.
+This system is a set of components, whose purpose is to create an environment for easy dependency and package management of CMake based projects.

-### Main Components
+## Main Components

 The main components of BacPack system:

  - [packager](https://github.com/bacpack-system/packager)
  - [package-tracker](https://github.com/bacpack-system/package-tracker)

-### External tools
+## External tools

  - docker
  - [cmakelib](https://github.com/cmakelib/cmakelib)